 The internet can be an incredibly valuable resource for information, communication, and human connection.
 Unfortunately, for all the good it provides, it possesses a dark side as well.
 Cybercrime is growing exponentially across the world, and it is undeniably one of the fastest growing areas of criminal justice.

 Cybercrime is broadly defined as criminal activity that occurs within the sphere of cyberspace.
 Cybercriminal activity costs its targets billions of dollars annually.
 Part of the reason cybercrime is so prevalent is that it exists in many different forms and can affect virtually anyone.
 As the world tries to catch up with this fast-growing, new type of crime, the legal consequences for those who commit them are constantly changing.
 This article will explore and explain the various categories of cybercrime and the potential consequences if you have been accused of them.
+Read more about the top federal criminal lawyers.

 Hacking, obtaining unauthorized access to a network, network device, or information system, is easily one of the most recognizable cybercrimes.
 Individuals who carry out these cybercrimes are called hackers.